tittoooo86/empireflippers/README.md

 I’m going to be working on the design of the **marketplace** itself.

-Layout and structure-wise it’s a good start but I think there is a room for improvement
+Layout and structure-wise it’s a good start but I think there is room for improvement